 Are you looking to buy or sell real estate and wondering if you need to hire a real estate lawyer?
 This article will set you on the right path to making an informed and well thought out decision.

 Real estate lawyers are educated in the areas of legal transactions, can help advise, guide, and oversee all aspects of the buying and selling process.
 They are especially important when disputes occur, and help the transaction come together in an amicable manner that is fair to all parties.

 When Should You Hire a Real Estate Lawyer?

 The first step is to determine if the state you are buying or selling in requires a real estate lawyer to be present at closing.
-You can find a detailed breakdown of what state requirements are here.
+We will be happy to provide detailed breakdown of what state requirements are.

 If you determine that you are not required by law to have a real estate lawyer but are still wondering if you should, there are a variety of situations that make a sale or purchase more complex.

 In the following cases, it is often best to hire a Real Estate Lawyer for your own benefit, even if you aren’t legally required to.

 - Short sale, bank owned, or foreclosure properties

 - Located in a flood or natural disaster zone

 - Commercial properties